majn/telegram-purple/README.md

-This command requires the original tar to exist (and will fail otherwise, although the error message will be misleading) will build all further files, specifically `.debian.tar.xz`,`.dsc`, `.deb`, and `.changes`:
+This command requires the original tar to exist (and will fail otherwise, although the error message will be misleading) will build all further files, specifically `.debian.tar.xz`, `.dsc`, `.deb`, and `.changes`:

     dpkg-buildpackage

-And that already covers the official part of the work-flow.
+For the upload, you should use `pbuilder` and similar to build the package in a more minimalistic environment.
+That covers the official part of the work-flow.

 Of course, you can call small parts of the build process directly, in order to avoid overhead like rebuilding.
 For example, if you only need the `.debian.tar.xz` and `.dsc` files, do this:

     make dist
-    ( cd .. && dpkg-source -b telegram-purple )

-Note that the parenthesis are important.
+    false # Move tar to parent directory, by hand dpkg-source -b .

 1.3.0
 -----